cloud-gov/cg-site/_pages/contact.md

 If you are part of a company asking a question to help prepare a response to a RFI/RFQ/RFP (or a similar proposal process), we will ask you to post your question [publicly as an issue on GitHub]({{site.github_url}}/issues/new) (requires a free GitHub account).
 We want to answer publicly so that our answer is available to all companies competing in that process.

-### Interested in working on cloud.gov?
+### Interested in working on Cloud.gov?

-Check out [joining TTS](https://join.tts.gsa.gov/) if you'd like to join cloud.gov or another TTS program.
+Check out [joining TTS](https://join.tts.gsa.gov/) if you'd like to join Cloud.gov or another TTS program.